mattermost/docs/source/install/common-deploy-faq.rst

 .. note::

   - We highly recommend using a proxy in front of Mattermost server for up to 200 concurrent users.
-If you have fewer than 200 concurrent users, you can `set up TLS </install/setup-tls.html>`__.
-If you're exceeding 200 concurrent users, you'll need `a proxy </install/setup-nginx-proxy.html>`__, such as NGINX, in front of Mattermost to manage the traffic.
+If you have fewer than 200 concurrent users, you can :doc:`set up TLS </install/setup-tls>`.
+If you're exceeding 200 concurrent users, you'll need :doc:`a proxy </install/setup-nginx-proxy>`, such as NGINX, in front of Mattermost to manage the traffic.